WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 Here are some things that can spoil the whole spell.

 Casting this spell can be addictive.
 It is amazing to see how you can make cash with minimum effort.
 Be careful that you pay attention to the cost vs. benefit aspect however.
 If you get too many ingredients in the pot at once, it could boil over.
 If you get too many witches stirring the cauldron, something could get missed.
 Find the balance between profit and functionality.
 Moving some money a couple of times per month is worth it for several hundred dollars per year.

 However, if you are spending significant man power, or if the process is too complicated and the fees are washing out the profit, you may want to rethink your strategy.

 This whole thing works because it uses cash on hand.
 Resist the temptation to take a cash advance on a credit card or some other form of debt to kickstart if you do not currently have the cash needed to get started.
 It isn’t worth it.
 It could actually backfire and spoil your business credit.

 Do not forget to adjust your operating needs as necessary.
 This will impact the balances you need to keep in certain accounts, and it could affect transaction numbers as well.
 A month or two won’t hurt, but if the issue isn’t caught and continues for a whole year, you could find yourself with a more significant issue.

-Note that, if you have significant, high interest business debt, you may want to rethink how you use this spell.
+But note that, if you have significant, high interest business debt, you may want to rethink how you use this spell.
 Depending on your situation, you may want to consider paying off debt before you get started.

 Another option is to use the interest earned to pay down debt.
-I just depends on what will best serve your business needs.
+So it just depends on what will best serve your business needs.
 If your business credit is suffering because you have too much debt, it is best to pay it off before you try to grow large cash reserves.

 The easiest way to find out what your business credit looks like and what is affecting it is to get a copy of your credit report.
 Dun & Bradstreet is the most commonly used business credit reporting agency, but Equifax and Experian are also out there.